JoeRothwell/Molecular-epi/Lifepath_analysis.md

     ## [43] "NAC 2"                    "Pyruvate"
     ## [45] "Succinate"

-It is useful to preview the data.
+It is useful to preview the metabolomics data.

 ``` r
 library(knitr)